Bewdley railway station: History

 Bewdley station originally opened in 1862 as one of the main intermediate stations on the 40+3/4 mi line between Hartlebury and Shrewsbury.
 It was operated by the West Midland Railway, before that company was absorbed into the Great Western Railway (GWR).

 The Tenbury & Bewdley Railway opened in 1864, with its route through the Wyre Forest branching off the SVR 1 mi north of Bewdley station, before crossing the River Severn over the now partially-dismantled Dowles Bridge.
 Thus, Bewdley became a junction station.

-The GWR opened a "loop-line" to Kidderminster in 1878, which meant that Bewdley had a direct link with the town and became a double junction.
+The GWR opened a "loop-line" to the original Kidderminster railway station in 1878, as this was before the SVR built their Kidderminster Town railway station in 1974, which meant that Bewdley had a direct link with the town and became a double junction.
 As a legacy of its former junction status, Bewdley station is unique on the SVR in that it has two signal boxes, Bewdley North and Bewdley South.

 Bewdley station was at its busiest at weekends and local holiday periods, but traffic declined with the increasing use of cars in the 1950s.
 As a consequence, rationalisation resulted in the end of through passenger traffic — firstly on the Wyre Forest line in 1962, followed by the Severn Valley line in 1963.
 Although thought by some to have been a result of the Beeching Axe, those closures pre-dated Beeching's report.

 Until January 1970, British Rail continued to serve the last remaining stations of Stourport-on-Severn, Burlish Halt, Bewdley, Foley Park Halt and Kidderminster.